-- 4. All candidates from the outset of their programme shall be registered as undertaking either full-time or part-time study and shall normally be permitted to complete their degree programme by that mode of study, unless Senatus Academicus has agreed that a particular programme may be undertaken by full-time study only.
+- 4. All candidates from the outset of their programme shall be registered as undertaking either full-time or part-time study, and shall normally be permitted to complete their degree programme by that mode of study, unless Senatus Academicus has agreed that a particular programme may be undertaken by full-time study only.
 Any change in the terms of such registration may only be made with the permission of Senatus Academicus.
-Candidates registered for part-time study may not: - (a) if currently registered for a Postgraduate Certificate, enrol for more than 40 credit points in any halfsession; - (b) if currently registered for a Postgraduate Diploma, enrol for more than 80 credit points in any academic year, nor more than 50 credit points in any half-session; - (c) if currently registered for a Master's degree, enrol for more than 120 credit points in any 12-month period, nor more than 60 credit points in any half-session.
+Candidates registered for part-time study may not: - (a) if currently registered for a Postgraduate Certificate, enrol for more than 40 credit points in any half-session; - (b) if currently registered for a Postgraduate Diploma, enrol for more than 80 credit points in any academic year, nor more than 50 credit points in any half-session; - (c) if currently registered for a Master's degree, enrol for more than 120 credit points in any 12-month period, nor more than 60 credit points in any half-session.

-Except with the permission of Head of the relevant School, any period of part-time study must normally be continuous and not exceed three times (or six times in instance where students are undertaking a fully online degree) the period of study permitted for completion of that or an equivalent taught programme (or that part of it being undertaken by part-time study) as a full-time candidate.
+Except with the permission of Head of the relevant School, any period of part-time study must normally be continuous and not exceed three times the period of study permitted for completion of that or an equivalent taught programme (or that part of it being undertaken by part-time study) as a full-time candidate.
 Except with the permission of Senatus Academicus, full-time candidates may not register for more than 90 credit points in any half-session.
 The requirements of this Regulation shall apply also to students registered for courses at taught postgraduate level who are not registered for an award of the University.
 All full-time candidates must be registered for a minimum of 30 Credit points in each half-session.
-Note: This Regulation does not apply to students studying on a short course basis.